 Students interested in participating in college athletics should register with the NCAA Clearinghouse Eligibility Center at the beginning of their junior year and speak with their school counselor.
 Athletes will not be able to participate in College Division I or II programs without NCAA Clearinghouse approval, even if you have been accepted at the school.
 At the end of your junior year, a transcript will be sent to the Eligibility Center from the school counseling office.
 Additionally, a student should have their SAT and/or ACT scores forwarded directly to the Eligibility Center (by using Code 9999) whenever they take the SAT or ACT exam.
 For more information, please visit www.ncaaclearinghouse.net

 Applications for many scholarships are available in the college and career office.
 Scholarship information is found on NAVIANCE.
-Students should also refer to the ROAD TO COLLEGE pamphlet for more information on scholarships and financial aid.
-In the fall, a financial aid presentation is offered to parents and students that provides a wealth of information.
+Each year in October, a free financial aid presentation is offered to parents and students that provides a wealth of information.

 Colleges will see first semester grades as transcripts are sent out at that time.
 Many schools will request mid-year reports and/or second semester grades.
 Final transcripts are sent at the end of senior year to colleges.
 A student’s decline in grades and/or courses dropped may impact admissions and/or scholarships.

 - Do colleges look at freshman grades?